 Michele is experienced in providing client-centered counseling, cognitive behavioral therapy (CBT), solution-focused techniques, and dialectic behavioral therapy (DBT).
 She has a Bachelor’s of Arts degree from DePaul University (Chicago, IL) in Psychology with a Human Services specialization and a Master’s of Arts degree from The Chicago School of Professional Psychology (Chicago, IL) in Counseling.

-Michele's approach as a therapist is non-judgmental, empathetic, educational, and inviting to create a trusting, reciprocal relationship to those she supports.
-She finds it important to identify your personal strengths and draw off of those, in order to enhance the ability to reach desired therapy outcomes, by augmenting one’s own belief in their potential to change and grow.
+Michele's approach as a therapist is non-judgmental, empathetic, educational, and inviting, which allows her to create a trusting, reciprocal relationship to those she supports.
+She finds it important to walk alongside you, as you identify your personal strengths, so that together, you draw off of those, in order to enhance the ability to reach your desired therapy outcomes and change.

 Through a collaborative dynamic, Michele will support you in achieving your identified treatment results.
-Healing begins with hearing your story, learning about what makes you an individual, and what you hope to accomplish in therapy.
+Michele believes that healing begins with hearing your story, learning about what makes you an individual, and what you hope to accomplish in therapy.
 It takes time to build a strong foundation of trust and openness.

 In her spare time, Michele enjoys spending time with her husband and two sons, reading,